• Skip to content

 Many churches use a team of people to make this happen.

-Identify a core group of employees and volunteers who have a passion for the church and its facility.
+Identify a core group of employees and volunteers passionate about the church and its facility.

 Use this team to ensure that the campus is kept clean, maintained, and aesthetically pleasing for members and visitors.